 Each institution assesses tuition rates differently based on different factors.
 Students should pay careful attention to the different tuition amounts at each campus, as well as the different payment schedules depending on the institution.

 Click through the tabs below to view detailed tuition information for each institution.
+The tables below cover tuition fees only, and do not include student fees, costs of books, entertainment, or any expenses related to travel or accommodations.

 At Sciences Po, students are assessed tuition based on their parents’ tax residence (country of residence in the previous year).
 Tuition is not based on the student’s citizenship, and is dependent on whether the tax residence is within or outside of the European Economic Area.
 The European Economic Area consists of all EU countries, Norway, Iceland, and Liechtenstein.